Renewable Energy and Investment Business

 Waste-to-Energy Business

-Palangngan Pattana 5 Co., Ltd. ("PP5"), a subsidiary of the Company, is undertaking a waste-to-electricity project that utilizes waste from the Ban Pru Municipality in Songkhla Province and neighboring local government organizations as the primary fuel source.
-The project is located in Hat Yai District, Songkhla Province, covering an area of approximately 30 rai.
-It is currently under construction and development and will consist of a direct combustion power plant, a waste sorting facility for producing Refuse Derived Fuel (RDF), a wastewater treatment plant, and a landfill with a capacity of approximately 600,000 tons of waste sourced from local communities, which will be used to generate electricity.
+Palangngan Pattana 5 Co., Ltd. ("PP5"), a subsidiary of the Company, operates a waste-to-energy project that uses municipal waste from Ban Phru Municipality in Songkhla Province and nearby local administrative organizations participating in the project as its primary fuel source.
+The project is located in Hat Yai District, Songkhla Province, covering an area of approximately 30 rai, and is currently under construction and development.
+The project consists of a direct-combustion waste power plant, a waste sorting facility for the production of Refuse Derived Fuel (RDF), a wastewater treatment system, and a landfill with a capacity of approximately 600,000 tons for waste collected from surrounding communities for power generation.

-The project has already signed a Power Purchase Agreement (PPA) with the Provincial Electricity Authority (PEA) in April 2023.
-The waste-to-energy plant is expected to begin commercial operations (COD) in 2025.
-The plant will have the capacity to process up to 400 tons of waste per day, supplying electricity to PEA under a 20-year contract.
-The electricity will be purchased under the Feed-in Tariff (FiT) scheme for Very Small Power Producers (VSPP), with a combination of a fixed FiT rate (FiT Fixed: FiTF) and a variable FiT rate (FiT Variable: FiTV), totaling 5.08 baht per kilowatt-hour.
-This includes a basic electricity purchase rate and an additional FiT Premium of 0.70 baht per kilowatt-hour, which will be provided for the first 8 years starting from the commercial operation date (COD).
+At present, the project has signed a Power Purchase Agreement (PPA) with the Provincial Electricity Authority (“PEA”) in April 2023, and the waste-to-energy power plant is expected to commence commercial operation (COD) in 2026.
+The plant has the capacity to process 400 tons of waste per day for direct combustion and will supply electricity to PEA under a 20-year contract.
+The electricity purchase rate follows the Feed-in Tariff (FiT) scheme for Very Small Power Producers (VSPP), comprising both FiT Fixed (FiTF) and FiT Variable (FiTV) components, totaling THB 5.08 per unit.
+This includes a base tariff and a FiT Premium of THB 0.70 per unit, which will be provided for the first eight years from the commercial operation date (COD).